cheredia19/my-journey-datahub-cloud/README.md

 Two things I find great about DataHub, and I always like to emphasize, are the ease of use and version control through GitHub.

 It is as easy as uploading all the datasets you need to a previously defined GitHub repository.
-In the same repository, there will be a README.md file in which you will be able to write the data story and put the components (charts) that will help illustrate your work.
+In the same repository, there will be a README.md file in which you will be able to write the data story and put the components (charts) that will help illustrate your work, using markdown language.

+The graphics can be found on the [PortalJS components guide website](https://storybook.portaljs.org/?path=/docs/components-introduction--docs).
+The available charts are:

+- Catalog (with and without facets)
+- Tabular
+- IFrame
+- PDF Viewer
+- Line
+- Bar (vertical)
+- Vega
+- Map

+If you make a mistake, you can navigate through the GitHub version control and solve any issue.
+Also, you can edit any dataset or the README file and commit (save) the changes.
+It's *that* easy.